Rhinophyma: Epidemiology

 Rhinophyma is most common in males of European heritage over the age of 50.
 Males are 5 to 30 times as likely to be affected as females, possibly due to androgenic factors.
 In the United States, people of predominantly Asian and African ancestry are only rarely affected by the condition.

 Society

 Colloquial names for the condition include "whiskey nose", "gin blossom", and "potato nose".
-The condition has often been presumed to be a result of alcoholism (even though it remains unclear whether alcohol actually contributes to the development of rhinophyma) which has led to stigmatisation of people with the condition.
+The condition has often been presumed to be a result of alcoholism, even though it remains unclear whether alcohol actually contributes to the development of rhinophyma.
+This popular association with alcohol has contributed to stigmatization of people with the condition.

 In film, villainous characters have been portrayed as having rhinophyma, notably the evil queen (when disguised as a witch) in the animated film Snow White and the Seven Dwarfs.

 Among those known to have had the disease before modern treatment were the American banker J. P. Morgan and the American comedian W. C. Fields.